 TAL and its partners will release statements on a variety of relevant and current events.
 These reflect the opinion and vision of TAL and hopes to contribute to a wider discussion.
 These statements go beyond the operations of the TakeAir group and intend in informing a broader public and like-minded people.

-All statements released of TAL reflects it's own independent vision and can not be used for media purposes without the explicit consent by the TakeAir Group.
+All statements released of TAL reflects its own independent vision and can not be used for media purposes without the explicit consent of TakeAir.

 Opportunities in times of crisis, linking Covid-19 solutions to our SDGs

 A year where the world became aware of the most ordinary and common element on earth, also the most challenging: the air we breathe.
 Some people may not suspect it, our sustainable development goals and 2030 Climate Target Plan share a strong link with our indoor air quality.
 Today a global health crisis has urged us to go into overdrive.
 As we are trying to create healthy (virus-free) indoor environments, we must acknowledge the mentality shift that will shape future goals.
 The call for ambitious policy and better indoor air quality is gaining momentum, our sustainable goals and the IAQ are more than ever interlinked.
 The world is forced to act now, TAL is giving its long-term commitment towards biobased sustainable solutions and standards.
 It’s the vision of safe ecological limits and promoting good practices that make the bioeconomy the preffered partner.
 TAL interlinks the land and marine ecosystems and the services they provide.
 Biological air treatments for indoor spaces with a common vision of a sustainable future